Europeanonion/Excel-workout/memory-bank/progress.md

 ## Current Status

 Project initialization and core functionality are complete.
 Excel parsing and local storage are working with full test coverage.
-Basic UI components for file upload and program listing are implemented with proper error handling, accessibility support, and test coverage.
-The application can now handle the full flow from Excel file upload to program display.
-Ready to begin implementing the workout tracking interface.
+Basic UI components for file upload, program listing, and workout details are implemented with proper error handling, accessibility support, and test coverage.
+The application can now handle the full flow from Excel file upload to program display and viewing workout details.
+Ready to begin implementing the workout tracking interface (session tracking).

 ## Known Issues

-*   None at this time.
+*   Potential redundant IndexedDB update in `WorkoutDetails.tsx` (`startWorkout` function).

 ## TODO
-* Address npm package vulnerabilities and deprecation warnings.
+* Address npm package vulnerabilities and deprecation warnings. `npm audit` shows 23 vulnerabilities (16 moderate, 7 high). `npm audit fix` did not resolve them. `npm audit fix --force` is required for many, but might introduce breaking changes.
+The `xlsx` package has high severity vulnerabilities with no fix available.